brugal/wolfcamql/README-wolfcam.txt

 * cg_battleSuitKillCounter (same as quakelive)
 * cg_forcemodel has a new option 2:  ignore team skins
 * cg_forcePovModel  will use 'model' settings for 1st person pov

+  1:  also sets team skins and colors
+  2:  sets model and ignores team settings
+* cg_forcePovModelIgnoreFreecamTeamSettings  can be used to override the value of cg_freecam_useTeamSettings

 * cg_wideScreen

   Note:  Quake Live's August 27, 2014 update added support for widescreen